-The Corner Inlet Fishery Management Plan will be the first fishery management plan declared for the fishery.
+This Corner Inlet Fishery Management Plan is the first fishery management plan declared for the fishery.
 The management plan will ensure catches by all fishing sectors will remain at levels that prevent overfishing and ensure that Victorians can enjoy a plentiful resource for generations to come.

 The Corner Inlet fishery spans marine waters from the large, shallow embayment north of Wilsons Promontory National Park, extending east to McLoughlins Beach.
-The area is situated within the Corner Inlet Ramsar site which has high environmental value and is largely in a near natural condition.
+The area is situated within the Corner Inlet Ramsar site which has high environmental value and represents a near natural wetland.

-The fishery is naturally variable, whereby the productivity of many species is dependent on available seagrass habitat, environmental conditions (including conditions outside of the Inlet) and successful spawning events.
+The fishery is naturally variable, whereby the productivity of many species is dependent on available habitat (including seagrass), environmental conditions (including conditions outside of the Inlet) and successful spawning events.

-It is a multi-species, multi-gear fishery enjoyed by indigenous, commercial and recreational fishers and a significant fishery for Victoria.
-The commercial fishery alone has an estimated gross value of production (GVP) of approximately \$3 million.
+It is a multi-species, multi-gear fishery enjoyed by Aboriginal, commercial and recreational fishers and a significant fishery for Victoria.
+The commercial fishery alone has an estimated gross value of production (GVP) of approximately \$3 million with value added along the supply chain.